Accidentally stranded on Mars, astronaut Mark Watney must figure out how to stay alive – and get back to Earth.

-There are no literary bells and whistles; there’s not even much interior depth to Watney’s character – though, to be fair, most excessively introspective literary characters tend to go the way of Madam Bovary long before they’ve even got the bolts off the radioisotope thermoelectric generator.
+There are no literary bells and whistles; there’s not even much interior depth to Watney’s character – though, to be fair, most excessively introspective characters in literature tend to died off long before they get the bolts off the radioisotope thermoelectric generator.

 It is of course ultimately a compelling page-turner, though not necessarily a sci-fi masterpiece, except where it shows that, when humans work together, we can be pretty decent.

 - Robinson Crusoe, by Daniel Defoe (survival, classic fiction)

 - Nightflyers, by George R. R. Martin (Science Fiction, Space, adventure)